A Bookworm's Travel Guide to St. Augustine

 Winn-Dixie and Because of Winn-Dixie by Kate DiCamillo

 Okay, so Winn-Dixie is a grocery store, not a restaurant.
-But for those staying in one of St. Augustine's vacation rentals, condos or Airbnbs, a trip to the grocery store is a necessity for stocking a condo kitchen.
-The Winn-Dixie store is a southern staple and is headquartered in Jacksonville, Florida.
+But for those staying in one of St. Augustine's vacation rentals, condos or Airbnbs, a trip to the grocery store is a necessity for stocking a kitchen.
+The Winn-Dixie store is a southern staple and is headquartered in Jacksonville.
 In fact, it's so closely linked with life in Florida, that the author actually picked the shop as the location for the dog's discovery in Because of Winn-Dixie because she was feeling homesick for Florida during a particularly cold Minnesota winter.

 The Yearling Restaurant